What Does Contingent Mean In Real Estate? A Complete Guide

 If an appraisal identifies a lower value, the lender may lower the loan approval or choose to deny the loan.
 Buyers can appeal for a second appraisal if they think the home is more valuable than originally appraised or negotiate a lower sale price with the seller if they still want to buy the home.

-A lender may reject a mortgage approval for any number of reasons, including a low home appraisal or if the buyer’s financial situation has changed since preapproval.
+A lender may reject a mortgage approval for any number of reasons, including a low home appraisal or if the buyer’s financial situation has changed since the initial approval.

 Home Inspection Contingency

 Home inspection contingencies protect home buyers by requiring that the home pass professional inspection before the contract can settle.
-If a home inspector identifies major renovations or repairs, the home buyer can walk away from the purchase, ask for a lower price or negotiate the seller’s responsibility to complete the repairs.
+If the home inspection identifies any major renovations or repairs, the home buyer can walk away from the purchase, ask for a lower price or negotiate the seller’s responsibility to complete the repairs.

 Home Sale Contingency